-1. This is a compilation of the Dental Prosthetists Regulations 1986 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 21 November 2008 of the Dental Prosthetists Regulations 1986 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table